jrp244/byu-cs324/hw-concurrency/README.md

  16. How many consumers change state?

- 17. What event changes the state of the consumer?
+ 17. What event changes the state of the consumer(s)? (this question was accidentally a repeat of 15 :))

  18. What is the producer thread now waiting on?